ajaxr3quest/tcp_ping/README.md

 # tping

 tping it's another script on the block for making ping requests through TCP.
-Just specify the host and port and TPING will make requests till you close it.
+Just specify the host and port and tping will make requests till you close it.
 It actually does TCP full scan, so it isn't a tool for stealthy fellows.
 Works both on Windows and Linux as long as you have **python** and **pip** installed.

 ## Getting started